hibs28/JS-CALCULATOR/README.md

 1. I couldn't remember how the while loop works as it has been a while using them.

 ### Learning points
-1. I now know how the declare variables in Javascript, how switch and loops work.
+1. I know understand how to declare variables in Javascript, how switch and loops work.